Keep it Connected

 A vision this big requires a lot of support

-Request access now to explore our diverse portfolio of private land conservation opportunities.
+We invite interested funders, such as private foundation staff and philanthropists, to request access to explore our diverse portfolio of private land conservation opportunities.
 Search projects by geography or conservation values to find the ones that align best with your mission, goals, and values.

 We are inspired by the scores of efforts currently underway to conserve privately owned land, wildlife habitat, and the headwaters of North America.
 We believe the strongest, most durable conservation grows from the ground up, informed by the latest and best science and the knowledge of local people who depend on the land.

 The Rocky Mountains are seeing an unprecedented building boom that shows no signs of letting up.
 Every day, the region loses 115 acres to development.
 Roughly two-thirds of development is happening outside of incorporated cities and towns – in other words, in key wildlife habitat and migration routes.
 Once these habitats are lost, they’re nearly impossible to restore.

 By working together, we have the power and opportunity to protect the most important lands for wildlife — in perpetuity.

 Access to wildlife connectivity funding will enable our land trust members to focus on private land conservation at the scale needed to keep wildlife habitat connected.
 Existing federal, state, and local funding cannot meet the increasing demand, and often times, these sources require match.
 The projects in our portfolio are close to completion, with the final funding gaps left to fill.